MilenaGeorgieva95/Milena-s-React-Portfolio/README.md

 ## Description

-"Milena's React Portfolio" is an initial scaffolding of my portfolio website, built from scratch using React.
+"Milena's React Portfolio" is an initial scaffolding of my portfolio website, built using React.
 The app aims to show potential employers my skills and projects.

 ---

 ## Installation

-- Link to deployed website: https://MilenaGeorgieva95.github.io/Milena-s-React-Portfolio/

----

 - Clone the GitHub repository to your computer.
-- Navigate to your terminal and use the following command "npm install create-react-app".
+- Navigate to your terminal and use the following command "npm install".
 - Navigate to your terminal and use the following command "npm start".

 ---